 Best for Raw image editing: Photoshop Lightroom

-Lightroom before and after.
+Lightroom before and after background blur to a portrait.
 HLH

 Lightroom before and after adding background blur.
 HLH